New Center for Professionalism podcast focuses on the journey of women who become judges

 Young said future planned guests on the podcast include 11th Circuit Judge Andrea Wolfson and U.S. Middle District Court Judge Marcia Howard, respectively the 2019 and 2020 winners of the William M. Hoeveler Judicial Professionalism Award.

 The podcast carries one hour of CLE credit, with half a credit counting toward bias elimination and the other half towards professionalism.

-The “Never Contemplated” podcast is available on most platforms, including Apple, Spotify, Buzz Sprout, and Stitcher.
-It can also be accessed through the Professionalism Center’s webpage on the Bar’s website at: https://www.floridabar.org/prof/podcasts/.
+The “Never Contemplated” podcast is available on most platforms, including Apple, Spotify, Buzz Sprout, and Stitcher, as well as on the center’s resources page.